xiaoxueshengyao/cv_game/README.md

 # cv_game
 This is a project about Electronics design contest.
-We did a face detection in raspberry3.
+We did a face detection and recognition project in raspberry3.